-Are you considering making the leap from company driver to owner operator?
+Are you considering making the leap from company driver to Owner Operators and Lease Purchasers?
 Almost 10% of American truck drivers are living the entrepreneurial dream and are driving a truck they own.
-For many drivers moving to an owner operator business model makes the most sense.
-This week we are looking at the 4 Steps you must take when considering a move to driving as an owner operator.
+For many drivers moving to an Owner Operators and Lease Purchasers business model makes the most sense.
+This week we are looking at the 4 Steps you must take when considering a move to driving as an Owner Operators and Lease Purchasers.

 Before you invest in a truck and leave your current job, follow these 4 steps to guide you through the decision making and purchasing process.

-Let’s be honest here: Not all drivers are suited to be an owner operator.
+Let’s be honest here: Not all drivers are suited to be an Owner Operators and Lease Purchasers.
 It is best practice to be very honest with yourself from the beginning.
 Take time to take a look at your work history.
 Your habits, family demands, financial needs and available hours to put into work can impact this decision.
-Lifestyle and family challenges usually have the largest impact to your success and the chances you you have to be successful as an owner operator.
+Lifestyle and family challenges usually have the largest impact to your success and the chances you you have to be successful as an Owner Operators and Lease Purchasers.
 Grab a pen and paper and answer these questions honestly.

 - Driving – How hard do you like to run?
 Do you prefer to maximize your available hours so that you can run as many hours as possible?

 - Home – Do you prefer every weekend and days throughout the week at home regardless of the impact time off has on your pay?